popempire/hjhw/_posts/2025-04-26-understanding-fame.md

 which has always been made in every age, that does not receive a share of attention commensurate with its merit, with its ability to stir and cultivate meaningful experiences in the people who receive it.
-So even though many works that have legitimate merit are made by artists who seek jealously to keep attention on themselves, or feign to deserve veneration wherever they go, there is no justification for this behavior.
+So even though many works of legitimate merit are made by those artists who seek jealously to keep attention on themselves, or feign to deserve veneration wherever they go, there is no justification for this behavior.